Digital Solutions Specialist, KiwiRail

-His supervisory team has been his inspiration from the word go, says Herman Masindano Wandabwa who came to AUT as an international student from Kenya to study a PhD in computer science.
+His supervisory team was his inspiration from the word go, says Dr Herman Masindano Wandabwa who came to AUT as an international student from Kenya to study a PhD in computer science and now works as a digital solutions specialist for KiwiRail.

-“We’ve always had very interactive sessions, especially when we were shaping the research objectives to align with the research questions.
-They have always tirelessly read my drafts and provided valuable feedback.
+“We always had very interactive sessions, especially when we were shaping the research objectives to align with the research questions.
+They always tirelessly read my drafts and provided valuable feedback.

 “When I was choosing a university for my doctoral study, I looked at the projects the AUT Data Science Research Group is engaged in, and I knew straightaway that this was the team I wanted to be a part of.
 Being part of such a close-knit research team with an international outlook means that you get access to world-class mentorship from senior researchers.
 That made AUT the right choice, especially since it’s such a vibrant, young and fast-growing university.”